scala/improvement-proposals/content/partial-function-parens.md

   | longer explanation available when compiling with `-explain`
 ```

-Partial functions with multiple `case` blocks should also be allowed to use parentheses,
+Partial functions with multiple `case` blocks should also be allowed to use parentheses
-as long as every case block only contains a single expression:
+:

 ```scala